aridjayarecipes/cutesrecipes.web.app/content/post/2043-step-by-step-guide-to-make-favorite-brussels-sprout-garlic-stir-fry.md

 - "Slice 3 cloves of garlic.
 Lightly crush the remaining 2 cloves with the flat of a knife."
 - "Heat the olive oil in a frying pan over a medium heat.
 Add 2 cloves of crushed garlic, and stir-fry until fragrant.
 Add the Brussels sprouts, and continue stir-frying until the surfaces become lightly browned."
 - "When they start to brown, add 350 ~ 450 ml of water and salt, bring to a boil over high heat."
 - "When the liquid is almost gone, pour in 1 tablespoon of olive oil, add the sliced garlic and pepper, and continue stir-frying over a medium-high heat.
-When the sliced garlic is browned, it&#39;s done."
+When the sliced garlic is browned, it's done."
 categories:
 - Recipe
 tags: